 - Tutors, people who give specific feedback on one’s performance

-- Masters, in the sense of employers to whom one is apprenticed
+- Experts, in the sense of employers to whom one is apprenticed

 - Sponsors, sources of information about, and aid in obtaining opportunities

-- Models of identity, of the kind of person one should be to an academic
+- Role models, of the kind of person one should be to an academic